World Land Trust is working to protect the Atlantic Forest in three critical areas: Argentina, Brazil and Paraguay.

-It once covered over 1 million km2, but centuries of deforestation has seen it become the second most threatened biome in the world after Madagascar.
-Today, only 6-7% of the original forest area remains, an area of around 100,000km2, and only an estimated 2% is still primary forest.
+It once covered more than 1 million km2, but after centuries of deforestation it has become the second most threatened biome in the world after Madagascar.
+Today, only 6-7 per cent of the original forest area remains, an area of around 100,000km2, and only an estimated 2 per cent is still primary forest.
 Deforestation has occurred mainly as the result of the spread of intensive agriculture, cattle ranching and urban development.
-The massive destruction of this global hotspot for biodiversity has been described as “one of the biological tragedies of this century”.
+The massive destruction of this global hotspot for biodiversity has been described as one of the biological tragedies of this century.

 Despite the colossal loss of its area and habitat fragmentation, the Atlantic Rainforest ecoregion is still ranked in the top five of the world’s biodiversity hotspots and is one of the highest priorities for conservation action globally.
-It is a treasure trove of biodiversity and home to over 20,000 plant species, of which 40% are endemic.
+It is a treasure trove of biodiversity and home to over 20,000 plant species, of which 40 per cent are endemic.